fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

    kmssink bus-id=a0100000.v_mix plane-id=34 render-rectangle="<0,0,1920,1080>" \
    show-preroll-frame=false sync=false can-scale=false
    ```
+   Note that in this command, as in the previous step, you must use the correct `bus_id` for the video mixer.
    To test a different camera, change the targeted video device from `/dev/video0` to another, such as
    `/dev/video1`.
 To stop streaming the video, press *Ctrl-C*.